rust-lang/wg-async/src/vision/shiny_future/barbara_makes_a_wish.md

 }
 ```

-Barbara rebuilds and run her program again.
+Barbara rebuilds and runs her program again.
 She doesn't see anything different in the terminal output for the program itself though, and the behavior is the same as before: hitting an endpoint, nothing happens.
 She double-checks the readme for the `async-executor-insight` crate, and realizes that she needs to connect other programs to her service to observe the insights being gathered.
 Barbara decides that she wants to customize the port that `insight` is listening on before she starts her experiments with those programs.

 ```rust,ignore
 async fn accept_loop(addr: impl ToSocketAddrs) -> Result<()> {